 In the majority of cases, the aftermarket Chana and Changan parts and spares we offer are less expensive than those you’ll get directly from local Changan dealerships.

 However, this doesn’t mean you’ll be compromising on quality.
-We deal directly with many Changan original equipment manufacturers and suppliers (OEM and OES), locally and internationally.
-Often the Chana parts and spares we provide are the same as those offered by dedicated Changan dealers, just at lower prices.
+We deal directly with many original equipment manufacturers and suppliers (OEM and OES), locally and internationally.
+The parts and spares we provide are the same quality as those offered by Changan dedicated dealers, just at lower prices.

 Types of Chana parts we provide